emacsway/store/docs/index.rst

    :param function options.model: the model constructor, which should be applied before to add object into the store.\
        Can be usefull in combination with :func:`Store.prototype.decompose`.\
        Optional.
 The default value is :class:`DefaultModel`
-   :param Mapper options.mapper: an instance of :class:`Mapper`.
+   :param Serializer options.serializer: an instance of :class:`Serializer`.
 Optional.\
        By default will be created on fly using ``options.model``
    :param Object options.relations: the dictionary describes the schema relations.